celestiaorg/celestia-specs/src/specs/data_structures.md

 ## State

-The state of the LazyLedger chain is intentionally restricted to containing only account balances and the validator set metadata.
+The state of the Celestia chain is intentionally restricted to containing only account balances and the validator set metadata.
 One unified [Sparse Merkle Tree](#sparse-merkle-tree) is maintained for the entire chain state, the _state tree_.
 The root of this tree is committed to in the [block header](#header).

 The state tree is separated into `2**(8*STATE_SUBTREE_RESERVED_BYTES)` subtrees, each of which can be used to store a different component of the state.
 This is done by slicing off the highest `STATE_SUBTREE_RESERVED_BYTES` bytes from the key and replacing them with the appropriate [reserved state subtree ID](consensus.md#reserved-state-subtree-ids).
 Reducing the key size within subtrees also reduces the collision resistance of keys by `8*STATE_SUBTREE_RESERVED_BYTES` bits, but this is not an issue due the number of bits removed being small.